OZEV eligible Solar compatible

 Smart Features, Tariffs, and Running Costs

 Cord Zero focuses on smart functions that actually matter.
-Supporting a variety of energy tariffs, it is designed to optimize charging during the off-peak window, helping you use cheaper electricity.
-The Cord app allows users to schedule charging sessions specifically for off-peak rates and provides session tracking to monitor kilowatt-hours used per charge, making energy management simple.
+Supporting popular EV energy tariffs, it is designed to optimise charging during the off-peak window, helping you use cheaper electricity.
+The Cord AI app allows users to schedule charging sessions specifically for off-peak rates and provides session tracking to monitor energy used per charge, making energy management simple.

 Cord App and Cord AI App Controls

-The Cord app lets you remotely manage charging, start or stop sessions, check status, and see your history.
-Cord Zero is also compatible with connected apps, allowing for enhanced control, monitoring, and integration with smart home energy management systems.
-The Monta app is available as an option for remote management, scheduling charging sessions, and optimizing energy tariffs, all from your phone.
+The Cord AI app lets you remotely manage charging, start or stop sessions, check status, and see your history, all from your phone.

-The Cord AI app adds some convenience features, though the focus is more functional than flashy.
+The focus is more functional than flashy.
 That is what most people want from a home charger app.

 Off-Peak Scheduling and Tariff Compatibility

-Cord Zero works well with EV tariffs like Octopus Go or Octopus Intelligent Go.
+Cord lists integration with popular EV tariffs such as Octopus Go and OVO Charge Anytime.
 Off-peak charging windows are easy to set, and the charger fits right in with that use.

 If your goal is to charge overnight and dodge peak rates, you will find it solid.
 Tariff integration is decent, though not as advanced as some high-end models.